36 ppp

 aggregate_marks() |>

-Listing 23.14 and Listing 23.15 aggregate the sample mean, or both the sample mean and the sample standard deviation sd, of the numeric-mark in the point-pattern object spruces (Section 8.17).
+Listing 36.40, Listing 36.41 and Listing 36.42 aggregate the sample mean, or both the sample mean and the sample standard deviation, or the common summary statistics, of the numeric mark in the point-pattern spruces (Section 10.19).
+The parameter z in Listing 36.41 represents the numeric mark as a vector, and may be replaced by any other symbol of the user’s choice.

 spatstat.data::spruces |>